Consistency & Recovery

 index.map) - Writer:

-- Segment properties (counts and delta‑file numbering) are persisted via an overwrite (
+- Segment manifest metadata (counts and delta‑file numbering) is persisted via an overwrite (

 Directory.Access.OVERWRITE).
-They are updated after data files are committed, and are not critical to data correctness.
+It is updated after data files are committed, and is not critical to data correctness.
 If a crash corrupts or desynchronizes this metadata, the reader logic remains safe (e.g., missing delta file names yield empty reads) and you can re‑establish consistency via the checker below.

 - Crash while writing a delta file before commit: only